Hadronic Origin of Sub-PeV Gamma-Ray Emission from LHAASO J0621+3755: Introduction

-The search also suggests that there were no observations of Fermi-LAT (Large Telescope Array) above an energy of 15 to 500 GeV, yielding only upper limits.
-Importantly, the 3HWC J0621+382 source with energy range 5.7 – 138.3 TeV in the third HAWC catalog \cite{HAWC:2020hrt} is the nearest TeV-source to the LHAASO J0621+3755 with a separation of $0.31^\circ \pm 0.32^\circ $ angular distance and $0.42^\circ$ from PSR J0622+3749.
-This HAWC source is claimed to be associated with the bcu (blazar candidate of uncertain type) 4FGL J0620.3+3804/GB6 J0620+3806 at an angular separation of $0.22^\circ$ rather than the PSR J0622+3749 halo by the reference \cite{PhysRevLett.126.241103}.
-And the electron diffusion model predicts a significantly larger flux at 1 to 10 TeV compared to the 3HWC J0621+382 source.
+Reference~\cite{PhysRevLett.126.241103} suggests the source 3HWC J0621+382 is associated with the blazar candidate of uncertain type (bcu) 4FGL J0620.3+3804/GB6 J0620+3806, with an angular separation of $0.22^\circ$, rather than with the halo of PSR J0622+3749.
+Hence, while modeling the observations of 3HWC J0621+382 has not been taken into account.
+Additionally, the modeling of electron diffusion predicts a significantly higher flux in the $1$-$10~\mathrm{TeV}$ range than that observed for 3HWC J0621+382.